MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-slb.md

 - If you use a hardware router, you need to consult the vendor documentation for instructions to setup BGP peering for that device.
 - Check the IP address of the SLB/MUX instance that you deployed earlier.
 To do this, you can log on to the SLB/MUX virtual machine and run **ipconfig**.

-Now configure inbound and outbound NAT rules.
+**Use the following procedure to configure inbound and outbound NAT rules**:

 1. Click **VMs and Services** > **VM Networks** and double-click the network you want to configure with NAT rules.
-2. In the wizard select **Connectivity**  Select **Connect directly to an additional network** and **Network Address Translation (NAT)**.
+2. In the wizard select **Connectivity**, select **Connect directly to an additional network** and **Network Address Translation (NAT)**.
-3. In **Gateway Device**, type your network controller service name.
+3. In **Gateway Device**, select your network controller service name.
 4. Select **Network Address Translation** and choose the public VIP pool.
-Leave the IP address empty.
-A VIP address will be automatically assigned to this rule.
-This is an RTM limitation.
+Optionally, provide a VIP address.
+A VIP address will be automatically assigned if you do not choose one.
 5. In **NAT rules** click **Add** and type the rule name, protocol, incoming port value, and the destination address and port for the rule.

     ![NAT](../media/sdn-slb2.png)

-You should be able to see recently created NAT rules in the VMM wizard.
+You should be able to see the recently created NAT rules in the VMM wizard.

 ## Next steps